m-abdalrahman/pchat/README.md

 ## Running the example

-The example assumes that there is a running Whisper v6 node. example for this, use `geth` with the folloing parameters to exposing an RPC interface at URL http://localhost:8545:
+The example assumes that there is a running Whisper v6 node.

+example for this, use `geth` with the following parameters to exposing an RPC interface at URL http://localhost:8545:

     $ geth <usual p2p flags> --shh --rpc